carvel-dev/carvel/content/kapp-controller/docs/latest/package-authoring.md

 ### Configuration

-For this demo, we will be using [ytt](/ytt) templates that describe simple Kubernetes Deployment and Service.
+For this demo, we will be using [ytt](/ytt) templates that describe a simple Kubernetes Deployment and Service.
 These templates will install a simple greeter app with a templated hello message.
 The templates consist of two files:

 `config.yml`: